Mutual information of spin systems from autoregressive neural networks: Results

 where the variable $B(L)$ corresponds to the length of the boundary between the two parts $A$ and $B$: $B(L)=L^2$ for the chessboard partitioning and $B(L)=2L$ for other partitionings considered in this work.
 Eq.~\eqref{eq.
 MI scaling} has two parameters, $\alpha$ and $r$, which, as we denoted, depend on $\beta$ and can differ for different partitioning geometries.

 We expect that Eq.~\eqref{eq.
 MI scaling} is valid as long as finite volume effects in $I$ are small.
 In general, they may depend on three length scales present in the system: the size of the whole system $L$, the size of the smallest subsystem, and correlation length $\xi$ determined by the temperature of the system.
-Finite volume effects should vanish when $\xi$ is smaller than other scales and they may depend on the geometry of the partitioning.
+Finite volume effects should vanish when $\xi$ is smaller than the rest of the scales and they may depend on the geometry of the partitioning.
 A closer look at the data indeed reveals additional contributions to mutual information which spoil the area law \eqref{eq.
 MI scaling}.
 To see this we plot in Fig.~\ref{fig. chi2} the $\sqrt{\chi^2/\textrm{DOF}}$ of the fits, which were performed assuming relation Eq.~\eqref{eq.
 MI scaling}.
 Three regions of inverse temperatures can be easily defined.
 At small $\beta$ the Ansatz Eq.~\eqref{eq.
 MI scaling} describes all system sizes since $\sqrt{\chi^2/\textrm{DOF}} \approx 1$, suggesting that finite volume effects are smaller than the statistical uncertainties.
 A similar situation occurs for large $\beta$, where again the fit involved all available system sizes.
 Contrary, in the region close to the phase transition, where the correlation length $\xi$ is the largest, the fits have clearly bad quality, $\sqrt{\chi^2/\textrm{DOF}} \gg 1$.
 This picture is further confirmed by the fact that the quality of the fit improves when we discard smaller system sizes, $L<L_{min}$, as shown for the strip partitioning in the inset.

-The values of $\sqrt{\chi^2/\textrm{DOF}}$ close to critical temperature are particularly large for the chessboard partitioning.
-However, since the errors of the individual points are much smaller than for other partitionings (due to the simplified calculation of $Z(\v a)$ - see Appendix \ref{ap. chessboard}), we refrain from drawing conclusions about the size of finite-size effects in this geometry compared to block partitionings.
+The values of $\sqrt{\chi^2/\textrm{DOF}}$ close to $\beta_c\approx 0.44$ are particularly large for the chessboard partitioning.
+However, since the errors of the individual points are much smaller than for the rest of the partitionings (due to the simplified calculation of $Z(\v a)$ - see Appendix \ref{ap. chessboard}), we refrain from drawing conclusions about the size of finite-size effects in this partitioning compared to block partitionings.